 - No loss of efficiency or production capacity due to this equipment

-- Equipment failure, producing unexpected loss of time.
+- Equipment failure: Producing unexpected loss of time.

 - Reduction of operation speed (the machine does not operate at full capacity), which causes production losses because the design speed of the process is not achieved.

-Maintenance involves differences in three levels:
+Maintenance is separated into three levels:

 - For higher-level interventions, and scheduled overhauls that involve complex dis-assemblies, delicate adjustments, etc., the company has a maintenance department which is not integrated into the structure of production.
-But it handles common tools.

 Phase 1.
 Initial Cleaning